POSITIVELY PREGNANT IN PORTUGAL

 Episiotomies are unnecessarily common in Portugal, suggesting that it is often performed as “routine” or without a true medical need.
 This is an outdated practice from times when medical professionals believed that an episiotomy was favourable over natural vaginal/perineal tearing during childbirth.
 WHO (World Health Organization) does not recommend “routine or liberal use of episiotomy for spontaneous vaginal births”.

-overall rate in Portugal was reported as 73% in 2018 in the “Relatório Primavera 2018 do Observatório Português dos Sistemas de Saúde”, which is the second highest rate in Europe.
+As an indicator, I was told during my prenatal classes that the episiotomy rate at Póvoa de Varzim hospital is <1%, whereas in some hospitals in Portugal it can be higher than 90%.
+The overall rate in Portugal was reported as 73% in 2018 in the “Relatório Primavera 2018 do Observatório Português dos Sistemas de Saúde”, which is the second highest rate in Europe.
 As you can see, it is really worth asking what your hospital’s policy is on this.
 If their episiotomy rate is higher than the recommended 10% of WHO, you may want to consider looking into other hospitals because a high rate is suggestive of an overuse of the procedure.

 I learned during my prenatal classes at Póvoa de Varzim that their philosophy is that the perineum needs to be relaxed enough to adapt to the baby’s head.
 They also taught me that evidence shows that episiotomies do not prevent severe (i.e. 3rd or 4th degree) tears.
 They said that the real advantage of an episiotomy is to allow the baby to be born quicker, in the case of fetal distress.
 If the baby is doing fine, the perineum should be allowed to stretch naturally.